 How can Community help me?

-If you are a Community member, and you have any questions or concerns, do contact your union rep or the member service centre.
+If you are a Community member, and you are the victim of bullying, have any questions or concerns, speak to your Community union rep or the member service centre.